phisinger/BerlinBikeCount/readme.md

 ## 3. Data Visualization

 I use the generated views in Tableau to visualize interesting results.
 Find my interactive Tableau Dashboard [here](https://public.tableau.com/app/profile/philip.singer/viz/BerlinBikeCount/Dashboard1).
-I will add more dashboards over time.
+Of course you think of many more charts.
 But these visualizations are the most important ones in my opinion.

 ## 4. Forecasting

+First, I clean the data further in this [notebook](src/Forecasting_notebook.ipynb).
+My first idea was not to forecast the cyclists in a classical way but using a regression model to predict the data.
+Therefore I make some feature engineering.
+I add weekday-classification, holidays and seasons.
+But the performance of the gradient boosted tree was not satisfying.
+Because of this I tried a real forecasting model for the first time.
+As I had not have much experience in forecasting time series, I used Meta's prophet algorithm which has a scikit-learn-like API.
+To make the Prophet model more explainable, I calculated shapley values with the `shap` library.

-## 5. Presenting
+## 5. Presenting Forecast

+To ease the access to the forecasted data, I created a website.
+To operationalize the provisioning process from the excel sheet to the prediction I decided to make real python scripts next to the notebooks.
+See in the [src](src) folder.
+You'll find the web app I built with `streamlit` under this [link](https://share.streamlit.io/phisinger/berlinbikecount-website/src/streamlit_app.py).
+It is built completely in Python.
+You find the code [here](src/streamlit_app.py).
+I deployed it on the streamlit.io share.

+---

+I hope you like this project.
+I'm looking forward to hear your thoughts about this project.
+Feel free to follow and write me on [Linkedin](https://www.linkedin.com/in/philip-jonathan-singer/).